Jonas1312/knowledge-base/base/science-tech-maths/programming/dev-tools/docker/docker.md

 The `ENTRYPOINT` instruction allows you to configure a container that will run as an executable.

+Whatever is set in `ENTRYPOINT` will be executed when the container starts.

 #### CMD

 The `CMD` instruction should be used to run the app(s) that your container should run, along with any arguments. `CMD` should almost always be used in the form of `CMD ["executable", "param1", "param2"]`.

 The `CMD` specifies arguments that will be fed to the ENTRYPOINT.

+Quite often, you will see `CMD` in the form of `CMD ["executable", "param1", "param2"]`.
+This is the preferred form of running a command in a container because it's easy to ovverride the command when debugging.

+Whatever is set in `CMD` can be overridden by passing arguments to the `docker run` command.

 #### ARG